arshiya2704/cmpe281-piedpiper/Core value- Feedback.md

 - For modules assigned to everyone, each one gave some suggestions and flaws of their system.
 Everyone explained their
   module's functionality to get feedback from others.

+- Everyone presented their developed modules to demonstrate how they have implemented functionality.
+So that others can find flaws if there is any and give their suggestions for improvement.